MaxSultan/front-end-min/README.md

 ### return
 returns a promise that can access a data url in the `.then()`

+# Dependencies

+webpack and and webpack cli are included as dev dependencies

 Example open source project using front-end-min can bee seen here: https://github.com/MaxSultan/img-compressor